home-assistant/developers.home-assistant/docs/development_testing.md

 uv pip install -r requirements_test_all.txt
 ```

-Or, in Visual Studio Code, launch the task `Install all Test Requirements`.
+Or, in Visual Studio Code, launch the `Install all Test Requirements` task.

 To start the tests, and run the full test suite, activate the virtual environment and run the command: